Calorique

 = 10.3 × Weight (kg) × Duration (hrs) × 1.08

 The MET value of 10.3 for battle ropes is sourced from the Compendium of Physical Activities.
-The climate factor of 1.08 accounts for Fargo's average temperature of 39°F. Research shows that exercising in non-neutral temperatures increases energy expenditure as the body works to maintain its core temperature.
+The climate factor of 1.08 is Calorique's planning adjustment for Fargo's average temperature of 39°F. Use it to compare scenarios, then rely on consistent tracking and body-weight trends for personal calibration.

 Battle ropes involve gripping the ends of heavy, anchored ropes and creating waves through various arm movements such as alternating waves, slams, and circles.
 This high-intensity exercise simultaneously challenges the cardiovascular system and upper body muscles, creating a unique training stimulus.
 Studies show battle ropes produce heart rate responses comparable to sprinting while also building grip strength and shoulder endurance.
 They are a favorite in HIIT and metabolic conditioning workouts.